Saridraj/hl-pa/README.md

 To prevent unnecessary re-rendering of child components can use useCallback.
 It avoids new functions in every render.
 But it caches the callback function and re-renders it when having dependency change only.

 ### Answer of Question 2.
-Repository of source code can access with [https://github.com/Saridraj/hl-pa-react-unit-testing.git](https://github.com/Saridraj/hl-pa-react-unit-testing.git))
+Test script repository of unit test can access with [https://github.com/Saridraj/hl-pa-react-unit-testing.git](https://github.com/Saridraj/hl-pa-react-unit-testing.git))

 The project consist of main component is src/app/page.tsx that is a Home page of the project and have a UserProfile component in folder components.
 Folder __testr__ collect the test script like Home.test.tsx and UserProfile.test.tsx.